seckujdivad/gameengine/README.md

 * glew
 * opengl

 This project statically links to wxWidgets. vcpkg builds the dynamic version by default, so you will need to edit the CMake files for your platform triplets.
-On 64-bit Windows, the triplet is x64-windows.
-Therefore, you will need to edit the file at `vcpkg/triplets/x64-windows.cmake` before building and add the following to the end:
+On 64-bit Windows, the triplet is `x64-windows`.
+Therefore, you will need to edit the file at `vcpkg/triplets/x64-windows.cmake` before building and add the following to the end before building through vcpkg:
 ```cmake
 if (PORT STREQUAL wxwidgets)
 	set(VCPKG_LIBRARY_LINKAGE static)